elifesciences/sciencebeam-parser/README.md

 `python -m sciencebeam.examples.grobid_service_pdf_to_xml --input "/path/to/pdfs/*/*.pdf"`

+That will automatically download and run a [Grobid Service](https://grobid.readthedocs.io/en/latest/Grobid-service/) instance.

-Or specify the Grobid URL and file suffix:
+Or specify the Grobid URL and file suffix (in that case the Grobid Service is assumed to be running):

 `python -m sciencebeam.examples.grobid_service_pdf_to_xml --input "/path/to/pdfs/*/*.pdf" --grobid-url http://localhost:8080 --output-suffix .tei-header.xml`